Skip to content

 How to become a governor or trustee

-• the national organisations that match potential governors, trustees and associate members to schools that have registered their vacancies with them.
+• Governors for Schools, the national organisation that matches potential governors, trustees and associate members to schools that have registered their vacancies with them.

 • Catholic schools – Diocese of Westminster